kubernetes/community/contributors/chairs-and-techleads/process-workflow-guide.md

 <img src="Prioritization framework.png" height="60%" width="60%">

-The above framework image was created with [Miro](http://miro.com), a digital whiteboard tool that your SIG can use for free (up to three boards).
+The above framework image was created with [Miro](http://miro.com), a digital whiteboard tool that your SIG can use for free.
 A recommendation is to run a planning meeting in which your SIG members use Miro PostIts to place KEPs along this matrix.
 From the resulting discussion you can come up with your KEPs for the upcoming release cycle and also spark a useful discussion about which KEPs are more urgent than others.
-Running such an exercise also gives you leverage in saying “no” or “not yet” to KEPs that require more time or are judged to be lower-priority from the group.
+Running such an exercise also gives you leverage in saying “no” or “not yet” to KEPs that must span across several cycles or are judged by the group to be lower-priority.

-SIG Release/Release Engineering has been using Miro planning boards since 1.20 to prioritize KEPs and other work.
+SIG Release's Release Engineering subproject has been using Miro planning boards since 1.20 to prioritize KEPs and other work.
 SIG Cluster Lifecycle co-chair Lubomir I. Ivanov also recommends [Diagrams.net]( https://www.diagrams.net/), which needs shareable folders (e.g. Google Drive) to work.

 #### Example: KEP Tracking Table/Google Doc (SIGs Node, Windows)